elmahio/documentation/docs/cli-overview.md

   elmahio [options] [command]

 Options:
-  --version         Show version information
+  --nologo        Doesn't display the startup banner or the copyright message --version       Show version information
   -?, -h, --help  Show help and usage information

 Commands:
   export      Export log messages from a specified log log         Log a message to the specified log tail        Tail log messages from a specified log dataloader  Load 50 log messages into the specified log
 ```

 ## Cloning the CLI